NaderSayed-159/Book-Store/Readme.md

 *********************************************************************************

-##### you can only sign up as company or standard user form Signup link in login form
+##### you can only sign up as jobCreatot or standard user form Signup link in login form
+##### to get Comapny accout you should Contact with websit owner with contact form in home inter face

 # Geology to people Project